zeinabaliakbari/Keyword-Extraction/instruction.md

 ```

 12. Ececute this command : ´ kubectl get services` then you will see something like e.g.  8080:30851/TCP,9990:30243/TCP , so use these ports instead of 8080 and 9990 ports.
-13. You can access to gICS web application on http://SERVER IP ADDRESS:30851/gics-web , wildfly console on  http://SERVER IP ADDRESS:30243/console , and wsdl XML interface on http://SERVER IP ADDRESS:30851/gics/gicsService?wsdl
+13. You can access to gICS web application on http://SERVER_IP_ADDRESS:30851/gics-web , wildfly console on  http://SERVER_IP_ADDRESS:30243/console , and wsdl XML interface on http://SERVER_IP_ADDRESS:30851/gics/gicsService?wsdl